Energy Efficiency Frequently Asked Questions

 Customers electing to opt in/out will receive a written confirmation once the change has been made in Duke Energy’s billing system.

 Do I have to notify the Public Service Commission of South Carolina (PSCSC) that I am electing to opt out?

 No, Duke Energy will provide an annual report to the PSCSC listing all customers who have elected to opt out of our programs.

 Who should I contact if I have questions about this opt-in/out process?

-If you have additional questions, please contact your Duke Energy Account Manager or our Business Service Center at BusinessServiceCenter@duke-energy.com.
+If you have additional questions, please contact your Duke Energy Account Manager or Customer Account Services at BusinessServiceCenter@duke-energy.com.